Safest Teeth Whiteners

 According to the American Association of Endodontics, the location of trauma (or damage to the tooth) and its supporting structures determine the type of resorption.

-Many people don’t report pain when they are first diagnosed with tooth resorption.
+Many people don’t report pain when first diagnosed with tooth resorption.
 However, this depends on the severity and the location of the resorption.

 For example, some people notice sensitivity if the resorption is near the root surface.
 Other common symptoms include: